petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/users-and-permissions-setup.md

 1. Select the role type (e.g. `Regular`).

-1. Input the role title (e.g. `Marketing Manager`).
+1. Input the role title (e.g. `Marketing Specialist`).

-1. Input the role description (e.g. `Organizational title for a manager within the marketing department`).
+1. Input the role description (e.g. `Organizational title for a member within the marketing department`).

 1. Click _Save_ and navigate back out to the list of roles.
 Continue making each of the roles listed in the table.